Skip to Main Content Library | USC Upstate

 • We have created hundreds of Library guides (aka LibGuides) to help start your research, offering guidance on using resources for specific disciplines and courses, writing tips, citation help, technology help, and more.

 • We're building and assessing our print and digital collections so that they remain relevant to the University curriculum.
-Currently, we have access to more than 330 databases, 200,000+ journals, more than 1 million e-books, and nearly 150,000 print books.
+Currently, we have access to more than 330 databases, 200,000+ journals, more than 1 million e-books, and more than 155,000 print volumes.

 • When we don't have something available in print or digitally, our Access Services staff can often get it for you through our PASCAL Delivers and interlibrary loan services.